J-Course: Terms and Conditions (2023)

 - Students must be aged 18 and over.

-- To ensure placement in a suitable course, new and returning students are required to complete a placement test consisting of a written test and a mini-interview prior to their enrolment.
+- To ensure placement in a suitable course, new and returning students are required to complete a placement test consisting of a written test and a mini-interview prior to their enrolment, with the exception of first-term enrolments in the Starter Course which is suitable for absolute beginners, as well as any students determined by J-Course to not require a placement test.

 - Some courses require a pass mark to advance to the next level course.
-All Bridge Level 2 and 4 students wishing to enrol in Term 1 of the Elementary 2 and Intermediate 1 courses respectively must obtain at least 60% in their achievement tasks in Week 10.
+All students currently studying at the Elementary 1 or Pre-Intermediate level wishing to enrol in the Elementary 2 or Intermediate 1 level respectively must obtain at least 60% in their achievement tasks in Week 10.

 - Tuition fees are $350 per term.